Official websites use .mil

 AFCEC continues to work closely with the Illinois Environmental Protection Agency to ensure environmental cleanup activities satisfy all regulatory standards and protect human health and the environment.
-The Air Force has invested more than $188 million on cleanup actions at the former installation.
+The Air Force has invested more than $200 million on cleanup actions at the former installation as of 2022 and the cost to complete cleanup is another $60.5 million.
+Site closeout has been achieved at all but 15 sites.
+The remaining sites include closed landfills, a former trap range, a former solvent spill site, and several sites being investigated for 1,4-dioxane and per- and polyfluoroalkyl substances (PFAS).
+A multi-year contract for the Remedial Investigation of 1,4-dioxane and PFAS was awarded in June 2023.

 Airmen at Chanute used hazardous materials such as aviation and motor fuels, petroleum products such as motor oil, lubricants and hydraulic fluids, and cleaning solvents when the base was open.
 Hazardous wastes generated at Chanute AFB included waste oils and fuels, oil/water separator sludge, solvent residues and other chemical wastes.
 When the base closed, the Air Force collected hazardous wastes from all storage and designated accumulation points and disposed of them off-site at a permitted facility.
 Primary sources of hazardous substances involved either oil-water separators, underground storage tanks, sludge pits (or a combination of these items) and landfills.